Dehydrated Banana Chips

 For storage, I recommend placing them in an airtight container and storing them in a cool, dry place at room temperature for up to two weeks.
 You can also freeze them and they’ll last for several months.

-For more delicious fruity snacks, try my homemade apple chips, dehydrated strawberries, and oat flour banana bread.
+For more delicious fruity snacks, try my homemade apple chips and dehydrated strawberries.
+Also check out my oat flour banana bread and dairy-free banana bread to enjoy that great banana flavor!

 Dehydrated Banana Chips